 Each interface has its own pros and cons.
 Just like tastes, everybody likes something different.
 You can check the look of each one of them to see which one is best for you.

 Warning: Don’t install them all!
 Installing desktop environments like KDE and GNOME together is probably not a good idea on Ubuntu.
-Just install the one you would use on daily basis.
+Just install the one you would use on daily basis and remove the others.

 To install Cinnamon: